-In the draft LTP 2018-28 Council has funded a capital project to upgrade the state highway berms along the state highway network in Whangarei and made provision for ongoing maintenance of the state highway roadside berms after agreeing to takeover this maintenance activity from NZTA.
-Council has also made provision in the draft LTP OPEX programme for berm maintenance for private berms over 100m2.
+In the draft LTP 2018-28 Council has already funded a capital project to upgrade the state highway berms along the state highway network in Whangarei and made provision for ongoing maintenance of the state highway roadside berms after agreeing to takeover this maintenance activity from NZTA.
+Council has also made provision in the draft LTP OPEX programme for berm maintenance for private berms over 100m.

-Noting that all proposed works will commence in 2018/2019.
+Proposed works will commence in 2018/2019.
 This will include Waipu and Whangarei Entranceways.